albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 ### The `getClass()` method

 An object is an instance of a class.
-Thus, all objects have a class and this can be retrived using the `getClass()` method.
+Thus, all objects have a class and this can be retrieved using [the `getClass()` method](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/Object.html#getClass()).
 Consider the following example.

 ```java
 package demo;